crdschurch/crds-mp-to-hubspot-sync/README.md

 ## Deployment

+For full Crossroads TeamCity build and deployment instructions for a dotnet core microservice, see [here](https://docs.google.com/document/d/1OVWprEJyscCx8dxtyYjNNkBEcwWWiLZOtG8W7f-Bai0)

 ## Logging

 To use logging, you may inject the ILogger<T> instance into the constructor of your dependent class definition, where T is the type of the subscribing class.

-Then, add the actual logging call as such: _logger.LogError("Error in GetEventOpportunity: " + ex.Message, ex);
+Then, add the actual logging call as such: _logger.LogError($"Error in GetEventOpportunity: {ex.Message}", ex);

-Other config settings live in appsettings.json.
+Other config settings live in appSettings.json.